CAREER COUNSELLING AND PLANNING

 Ones’ contact went on to state that this is what is causing the skills shortage that we are experiencing in Australia; as there are certain occupations that mandate a Bachelor’s Degree such as GP’s, Surgeons and Psychologists and unless you have the underpinning qualifications you cannot progress or enter the industry.

-From ones perspective, one agrees that yes there are mandatory bachelor requirements for certain occupations; however as a Career Development Specialist and Counsellor it is imperative to realise that at the end of the day not everyone is suited for university and or has the desire or drive to complete a bachelors, post graduate, masters or doctorate level qualifications.
+From ones perspective, one agrees that yes there are mandatory bachelor requirements for certain occupations; however as a Career Development Specialist and Counsellor, with expertise in Career Counselling and Planning, it is imperative to realise that at the end of the day not everyone is suited for university and or has the desire or drive to complete a bachelors, post graduate, masters or doctorate level qualifications.
 This may come down to a number of reasons including a lack of self-belief or confidence in one’s abilities, financial, familial, social or environmental reasons but by no means does it mean we are less of a person because we do not hold a Bachelor’s Degree or higher.

 A qualified and nationally registered Career Development Specialist has the skills, knowledge, experience and tools to analyse your personality type, innate aptitude, learning style preferences as well as your career interests in order to establish academic and career baselines for the purpose of helping you clearly identify where you are at this point in time as well as facilitating you in the establishment of various strategies available to you in order to pinpoint and achieve your goals.

 In closing, through the exploration of self, you will discover your innate capabilities and preferences which will enable you to target and select appropriate educational providers whilst minimising tertiary expenditure and time wastage; and in turn one hypothesis that universities and alternate tertiary educational providers will be more efficient in retaining student numbers.